biril/backbone-faux-server/README.md

 ```javascript
 noConflict ()
 ```
-Run in noConflict mode, setting the global `backboneFauxServer` variable to to its previous value.
+Run in no-conflict mode, setting the global `backboneFauxServer` variable to to its previous value.
 Returns a reference to the BFS

 License